funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 <br/><br/>
 In the above code input `a` is a dense matrix but transformed into sparse format but before that we set the diagonal elements to 0 since we are assuming that it is a DAG and there are no cycles.
 Non-zero diagonal element indicates there is path to self.
 Time complexity of the above code is `O(n^3)` as seen before also.<br/><br/>
 **Single Source Shortest Path in Unweighted DAG**<br/>
-Given a directed acyclic graph (DAG), calculate the distance in terms of number of edges from source node to all other nodes.<br/><br/>
+Given a directed acyclic graph (DAG), calculate the distance in terms of number of edges from a source node to all other nodes.<br/><br/>
 This can be solved simply using BFS with a time complexity of O(n + e) where n is the total number of nodes and e is the number of edges.
 Not showing the code here as it is similar to BFS traversal shown above.
-For solving the shortest path problem using matrix operations, we can implement something similar:<br/><br/>
+For solving the shortest path problem using matrix operations, we can implement as shown below:<br/><br/>
 ```python
 def single_source_shortest_dist_unweighted(a, n, src):
     a[a == 0] = n+1